-Each of the Independent Trustees receives an annual retainer for serving as a Trustee of the Trust of \$32,000.
-The Lead Independent Trustee and Chair of the Audit Committee receive an additional chairperson fee of \$5,000.
-Each Independent Trustee also receives \$2,000 for attendance at each meeting of the Board of the Trust (reduced to \$1,000 in the event that a Trustee participates at an in-person meeting by telephone).
+Each of the Independent Trustees receives an annual retainer for serving as a Trustee of the Trust of \$35,000.
+The Lead Independent Trustee, Chair of the Audit Committee, and Chair of the Nominating Committee receive an additional chairperson fee of \$5,000 annually.
+Each Independent Trustee also receives \$1,000 for attendance at each regular quarterly meeting of the Board of the Trust).
 In addition, each Trustee receives reimbursement for reasonable expenses incurred in attending meetings.

-Information regarding compensation paid to the Trustees by the Trust for the fiscal year ended July 31, 2021, is set forth below.
+Information regarding compensation paid to the Trustees by the Trust for the fiscal year ended July 31, 2023, is set forth below.
 Ms. Domini is not compensated by the Trust for her service as a Trustee because of her affiliation with Domini.